-- prepare valuations including the setting of employers' contribution rates at a level to ensure fund solvency and long term cost efficiency after agreeing assumptions with the Administering Authority and having regard to their FSS and the Regulations - prepare advice and calculations in connection with bulk transfers and individual benefit-related matters such as pension strain costs, ill health retirement costs etc - provide advice and valuations on the termination of admission agreements - provide advice to the Administering Authority on bonds and other forms of security against the financial effect on the Fund of employer default - assist the Administering Authority in assessing whether employer contributions need to be revised between valuations as required by the Regulations - advise on funding strategy, the preparation of the FSS and the inter-relationship between the FSS and the ISS, and - ensure the Administering Authority is aware of any professional guidance or other professional requirements which may be of relevance to the Fund Actuary's role in advising the Fund.
+- prepare valuations including the setting of employers' contribution rates at a level to ensure fund solvency and long term cost efficiency after agreeing assumptions with the Administering Authority and having regard to their FSS and the Regulations - prepare advice and calculations in connection with bulk transfers and individual benefit-related matters such as pension strain costs, ill health retirement costs etc. - provide advice to the Administering Authority and valuations on the termination of admission agreements including any exit credit payments. - provide advice to the Administering Authority on bonds and other forms of security against the financial effect on the Fund of employer default - assist the Administering Authority in assessing whether employer contributions need to be revised between valuations as required by the Regulations - advise the Administering Authority on funding strategy, the preparation of the FSS and the interrelationship between the FSS and the ISS, and - ensure the Administering Authority is aware of any professional guidance or other professional requirements which may be of relevance to the Fund Actuary's role in advising the Fund.